Which test should my student take, the SAT or the ACT?

 The Common App changes the essay topics most years.
 The topics are usually announced on the Common App website June or July.
 But students shouldn’t wait until school starts to write their essay.
 No matter how busy the summer is, September is likely to be busier!

 How many colleges should my student apply to?

-If tuition costs are a concern, let me know and I’ll help you build a list of schools that are likely to offer your student a scholarship or which are already within your price range budget.
+If tuition costs are a concern, let Wendy know and she’ll help you build a list of schools that are likely to offer your student a scholarship or which are already within your price range budget.
 (It may surprise you that a SUNY state school isn’t always your least expensive option.)